peteroupc/html3dutil/doc/H3DU.Math.md

 The parameter "a" (Type: Array.&lt;Number>)

-### (static) H3DU.Math.vec3toScreenPoint(vector, matrix, viewport, [yUp]) <a id='H3DU.Math.vec3toScreenPoint'></a>
+### (static) H3DU.Math.vec3toWindowPoint(vector, matrix, viewport, [yUp]) <a id='H3DU.Math.vec3toWindowPoint'></a>

-Transforms the 3D point specified in this 3-element vector to its X and Y coordinates in <i>screen space</i>, and its normalized device Z coordinate, using the given transformation matrix and viewport width and height.
-The X coordinates in this screen space increase rightward, the Y coordinates in this space increase upward or downward depending on the "yUp" parameter, and the Z coordinates increase away from the viewer.
+Transforms the 3D point specified in this 3-element vector to its X and Y <i>window coordinates</i>, and its projected Z coordinate, using the given transformation matrix and viewport width and height.
+The X coordinates in this space increase rightward and the Y coordinates in this space increase upward or downward depending on the "yUp" parameter.

 #### Parameters

 * `vector` (Type: Array.&lt;Number>)<br>
     A 3-element vector giving the X, Y, and Z coordinates of the 3D point to transform.
 * `matrix` (Type: Array.&lt;Number>)<br>
-    A 4x4 matrix to use to transform the vector to normalized device coordinates.
+    A 4x4 matrix to use to transform the vector according to the <a href="H3DU.Math.md#H3DU.Math.mat4projectVec3">H3DU.Math.mat4projectVec3</a> method.
 This will generally be a projection-view matrix, that is, the projection matrix multiplied by the view matrix, in that order, if the vector to transform is in <i>world space</i>, or a model-view-projection matrix, that is, a projection-view matrix multiplied by the model (world) matrix, in that order, if the vector is in <i>model (object) space</i>.
-The rest of the method will transform the normalized device coordinates to screen space.
+The rest of the method will convert the transformed X and Y coordinates to window coordinates.
+If the matrix includes a projection transform returned by <a href="H3DU.Math.md#H3DU.Math.mat4ortho">H3DU.Math.mat4ortho</a>, <a href="H3DU.Math.md#H3DU.Math.mat4perspective">H3DU.Math.mat4perspective</a>, or similar <a href="H3DU.Math.md">H3DU.Math</a> methods, the coordinates transformed this way will be as described in <a href="H3DU.Math.md#H3DU.Math.mat4projectVec3">H3DU.Math.mat4projectVec3</a> under the "matrix" parameter, before they are converted to window coordinates.
 * `viewport` (Type: Array.&lt;Number>)<br>
-    A 4-element array specifying the starting position and size of the viewport in screen space units (such as pixels).
+    A 4-element array specifying the starting position and size of the viewport in window units (such as pixels).
 In order, the four elements are the starting position's X coordinate, its Y coordinate, the viewport's width, and the viewport's height.
 Throws an error if the width or height is less than 0.
 * `yUp` (Type: Boolean) (optional)<br>
-    If true, the viewport's starting position is at the lower left corner and Y coordinates in screen space increase upward.
-If false, null, or omitted, the viewport's starting position is at the upper left corner and Y coordinates in screen space increase downward.
+    If true, the viewport's starting position is at the lower left corner and Y coordinates in window coordinate space increase upward.
+If false, null, or omitted, the viewport's starting position is at the upper left corner and Y coordinates increase downward.

 #### Return Value

-A 3-element array giving the X and Y coordinates, both in screen space, and the normalized device Z coordinate, in that order.
+A 3-element array giving the X and Y window coordinates, and the projected Z coordinate, in that order.
 (Type: Array.&lt;Number>)

-#### See Also

-<a href="H3DU.Math.md#H3DU.Math.mat4projectVec3">H3DU.Math.mat4projectVec3</a>, for more information
-on normalized device coordinates.

 ### (static) H3DU.Math.vec3triple(a, b, c) <a id='H3DU.Math.vec3triple'></a>